lanceberge/CUDA-Newton-Fractals/README.md

 ## Creating mp4s of the Evolution

-If step is set to true, the above command will output 50 pngs, one for each step of the iteration.

-You can then stitch them into an mp4 (and clean up all the pngs) using:
+You can also creat mp4s of the evolution of the fractals using:

 ```bash
 make movie name=testName